tfilewic/wind/README.md

 # Wind and Route Visualization

-Trying to learn some frontend with React, Leaflet.js, JavaScript, and API Integration.
+Trying to learn some frontend with React, Leaflet.js, and API Integration.

 Web app to visualize wind along a .gpx route so I can decide where I want to ride my bike.